LelandMitchell2/VehicleBuilder/README.md

   * [Questions](#questions)

   ## Installation
-  download the REPO, navigate to the repo in bash, run node index.js
+  download the REPO, navigate to the repo in bash, run npm i, then npm start

   ## Usage
   Use to cure boredom